Ecological evolutionary developmental biology

 Ecological evolutionary developmental biology (eco-evo-devo) is a field of biology combining ecology, developmental biology and evolutionary biology to examine their relationship.
 The concept is closely tied to multiple biological mechanisms.
 The effects of eco-evo-devo can be a result of developmental plasticity, the result of symbiotic relationships or epigenetically inherited.
 The overlap between developmental plasticity and symbioses rooted in evolutionary concepts defines ecological evolutionary developmental biology.
 Host- microorganisms interactions during development characterize symbiotic relationships, whilst the spectrum of phenotypes rooted in canalization with response to environmental cues highlights plasticity.
 Developmental plasticity that is controlled by environmental temperature may put certain species at risk as a result of climate change.

 Phenotypic plasticity

 Phenotypic or developmental plasticity is the alteration of development through environmental factors.
-These factors can induce multiple types of variants.
-An example of discrete variants are the seasonal polyphenisms Bicyclus butterflies.
-The temperature during the pupa stage determines the phenotype in the adult stage of the butterfly.
+These factors can induce multiple types of variants that increase the fitness of an organism based on the environment they are in.
+These alterations can be for defense, predation, sex determination, and sexual selection.

-A form of meristic variation is the number of segments in Strigamia maritima centipedes.
-These animals live along the Northern coast of the United Kingdom.
-The number of leg-bearing segments in these centipedes was lower than in southern populations.
-Once again, this is a result of differences in temperature.
-In both these examples, the temperature altered the ontogeny of the organisms.
+Plasticity-driven adaptation acts on evolution in three ways by phenotypic accommodation, genetic accommodation, and genetic assimilation.
+Phenotypic accommodation is when an organism adjusts its phenotype to better fit its environment without being genetically induced.
+The trait that is selected by the environment through phenotypic accommodation can then be integrated into the genome.
+This process is called genetic accommodation.
+Genetic accommodation allows for traits that were produced by the environment to be passed on, and it gives better responses to environmental changes.
+Lastly, genetic assimilation is when the induced phenotype is fixed into the genome.
+The trait is no longer environmentally induced.
+At this stage plasticity is lost because when the environmental stimulus is lost the phenotype still remains.

+In some cases species change their environment to suit them.
+This phenomenon is called niche construction.
+These organisms can change unfavorable conditions to fit them.
+These changes relieve selective pressures to give an advantage they would have otherwise.
+These advantages could be creating shelters like nests and burrows, modifying the environment physically or chemically, or making shade.